Lory Meagher: Inter-county

 Kilkenny dominated the provincial series again in 1936 and Meagher won his seventh Leinster medal following a 4–6 to 2–5 defeat of Laois.
 The lure of a Kilkenny-Limerick clash brought a record crowd of over 50,000 to Croke Park for the All-Ireland decider on 6 September 1936.
 The first half produced a game that lived up to the previous clashes, and Limerick had a two-point advantage at half-time.
-In the second half Limerick took over and Meagher's side were completely outclassed on a 5–6 to 1–5 score line.
+In the second half, Limerick took over and Meagher's side were completely outclassed on a 5–6 to 1–5 score line.

 Meagher's influence on the Kilkenny team had been in decline for a number of seasons, however, he was still chosen for the opening provincial games in 1937.
-A 5–3 to 2–4 defeat of provincial final debutantes game him his eighth Leinster medal.
+A 5–3 to 2–4 defeat of the provincial final debutantes game gave him his eighth Leinster medal.
 For the first time in his career, Meagher was dropped from the starting fifteen for the subsequent All-Ireland semi-final defeat of Galway.
 The All-Ireland final against Tipperary took place at Fitzgerald Stadium, Killarney on 5 September 1937, however, Meagher was among the substitutes.
 He was introduced in the second half, however.
 Tipp gave a tour de force performance and recorded a 3–11 to 0–3 victory in one of the most one-sided championship deciders ever.
 This was Meagher's last game in the black and amber jersey of Kilkenny.